apache/nuttx/README.txt

   This capability should still be considered a work in progress because:

-  (1) It has not been verfied on all targets and tools, and (2) it still lacks some of the creature-comforts of the more mature environments.
+  (1) It has not been verified on all targets and tools, and (2) it still lacks some of the creature-comforts of the more mature environments.

    There is an alternative to the setenv.sh script available for the Windows